 Braceface was a really funny and pretty realistic show with some pretty good storylines and great characters, but doesn't get much recognition.

 CatDog, in my opinion, was one of the better Nicktoons of the late 90s.
 It may not have been the best, but it was still rather good, had some inventive plots, was really funny, had great songs...
 It does not deserve the hate that it gets.

 Code Monkeys, which used to air on G4.
-It had solid ratings for its network's standards, but was only cancelled after season 2.
-It has many funny moments and memorable characters.
+It had solid ratings for its network's standards, but was only canceled after season 2.
+It has many funny moments, quirky and colorful animation, and memorable characters.
 The concept itself would be like Scott Pilgrim: The Animated Series.
 You can find the entire series (as of this post) on Netflix.

 Cybersix had fantastic music, characters, plot development, and animation... and lasted one season.